michael2012z/BitBible/markdown/KJV/files/Ps.md

 17. For thou art the glory of their strength: and in thy favour our horn shall be exalted.

-18. For the Lord is our defence; and the Holy One of Israel is our king.the Lord…: or, our shield is of the Lord, and our king is of the Holy One of Israel
+18. For the Lord is our defence; and the Holy One of Israel is our king.

 19. Then thou spakest in vision to thy holy one, and saidst, I have laid help upon one that is mighty; I have exalted one chosen out of the people.